 What is more Irish than potatoes and appropriate for those under 21 ?
 Nothing!
 This is a perfect St.Patrick’s Day craft for young toddlers and those just starting out with art.
 I am using a stamp pad because we already painted a bunch this week but paint will work well too, just spread it thin on a plate .
 After this simple project my son begged for “gooey goop” so he added his own final step onto the easy peasy shamrock !

 - Gather your materials.
-You will need a few new potatoes they fit perfectly in your child’s hand!
-Paper, a marker, scissors and a stamp pad.
+You will need a few new potatoes.
+They fit perfectly in your child’s hand!
+Also, you’ll need paper, a marker, scissors, and a stamp pad.